 Everyone Hates Change, Everyone Loves Progress

 There is sufficient data to verify that, in general, people hate change.
 It’s not even a debated topic, and yet leaders and executives across the world roll out new initiatives and plans without ever seeming to acknowledge this simple truth.
-Yet we all know there are innovative companies that are in a constant state of change and have no trouble modifying goals, plans, schedules and more without seeing a reduction in morale or degraded workplace culture.
+Yet we all know there are innovative companies that are in a constant state of change and have no trouble modifying goals, plans, schedules, and more without seeing a reduction in morale or degraded workplace culture.
 How is this true when most employees, “often see change as pain, uncertainty, fear, additional work, new roles, and changed responsibilities?”

-As leaders, we know that change is an absolute requirement for improvement, because, while not all change is improvement, all improvement requires change.
-Without improvement there is no leadership present, only management.
+As leaders, we know that change is an absolute requirement for improvement, because, while not all change is an improvement, all improvement requires change.
+Without improvement, there is no leadership present, only management.
 (And I mean no disrespect to managers by saying that – many managers are accomplishing more than the simplest definition of management, which is simply to maintain a pre-established system.)

 What Progressive Companies Do Differently

 While nearly everyone hates change, everyone loves progress.
 When you, as a leader, are planning to communicate change, this phrase is a great way to remember that people are at the heart of progress.
 Know your audience: in this case, your employees who will be experiencing the change.
 What do they value and care about?
 What would they consider progress for the company?
 What kind of progress do they want for themselves?
 Making a change without sharing how customers and employees will benefit leaves the outcome to the imagination of your audience.
 When your team understands the goals and what success looks like, as well as how they benefit personally, they respect the change and, of course, the leader helping them make progress.